Room: Online

 2. Clear communication on how and when exams and quizzes will be administered, and the importance of adhering to the University’s honor code policy.

-• Everything will be taken up via Moodle.
+• Everything will be taken up via Canvas.

 • Except for group projects, do your own work.